As companies continue to adjust to the demands of the GDPR, a new data law looms – the ePrivacy Regulation.

 According to Techopedia, metadata is “data that is used to describe another item’s content” or “data about data.”

-Adopted in January of 2017 by the EU Commission, the proposal is still under scrutiny, being discussed, edited, and refined before its officialization and subsequent institution.
+Adopted in January of 2017 by the EU Commission, the proposal is still under scrutiny, and will continue to be discussed, edited, and refined before it is officialized and subsequently made enforceable.

 Why the Directive Needs to Be Replaced

 You may be wondering why we need the ePrivacy Regulation when the ePrivacy Directive is already in place.

 The regulation addresses three major components where the ePrivacy Directive has proven insufficient: